ciscocandidate/400-101/SPOTO-213q-optimized.md

 A. In IPv6, hosts perform fragmentation.

-D B. IPv6 uses a UDP checksum to verify packet integrity.
+B. IPv6 uses a UDP checksum to verify packet integrity.

-D C. In IPv6, routers perform fragmentation.
+C. In IPv6, routers perform fragmentation.

-C D. In IPv4, fragmentation is performed by the source of the packet.
+D. In IPv4, fragmentation is performed by the source of the packet.

-D E. IPv4 uses an optional checksum at the transport layer.
+E. IPv4 uses an optional checksum at the transport layer.

-D F. IPv6 uses a required checksum at the network layer.
+F. IPv6 uses a required checksum at the network layer.

 Answer: AB